HouseElves/kanji_time_public/docs/source/design/external.rst

 Kanji Time extracts radical metadata from a text file published by the Unicode Consortium (`CJKRadicals.txt`).
 Each Kangxi radical has a well-known number in the range 1-214.
-The radical map associates each radical number with up to 3 distinct Unicode glyph variants for radical.
+The radical map associates each radical number with up to 3 distinct Unicode codepoints for its glyph variants.

 The `Radical` class is the interface into this bundle of glyphs that also provides value added data: